 2. Visit Wolf Centre

-They offer a 25-minute educational tour of their nine wolves for 12 CAD/adult or you can book a longer private walk with a wolf.
-It’s 1,5 hour long in the Blaeberry Valley where the wolf will be your guide walking freely.
+They offer a 25-minute educational tour of their nine wolves for 15 CAD/adult, or you can book a longer private walk with a wolf.
+It’s 1,5 hours long in the Blaeberry Valley, where the wolf will be your guide, walking freely.

 We chose the short tour and learned a lot about wolves living on the property and wolves in the Canadian wilderness.
 Watching them enjoying their dinner without getting distracted by the outside world was fascinating.